commonhaus/foundation/agreements/bootstrapping/BOOTSTRAPPING.md

 ## EGC Quorum Establishment

 Five projects are required for moving forward with binding commitments.
-Each must appoint an EGC member to approve revised bylaws.
+Each project must have an appointed EGC member to approve revised bylaws.

 ## Preliminary Commitment